thomasa88/AnyShortcut/README.md

 AnyShortcut is a Fusion 360 add-in for easily assigning keyboard shortcuts to commands where it is not usually possible to assign a shortcut*.
 It also has some built-in commands for Fusion 360 commands that cannot easily be capture and run without some extra tweaking (e.g. *Look At Sketch*).

+If you get any problems, please check out the section on [Fusion 360 quirks](#fusion-360-quirks).

 ## Tracking

 When enabled, the add-in tracks the resulting commands of actions that the user performs and collects them in the *AnyShortcut* menu.
 The commands in the menu can then be assigned shortcut keys in the regular way.